Movie Network Channels: Movie Extra

 Movie Extra launched on 7 September 1997.
 The channel showed a mix of international and Australian films along with premieres of edgier films and documentaries.
-More recently the channel has started screening American or British television series such as: Five Days, Dirt, The L Word and Mad Men.
-Movies that aired on this channel are mainly from the late 90s and early 2000s.
+More recently the channel had started screening American or British television series such as: Five Days, Dirt, The L Word and Mad Men.
+Movies that aired on this channel were mainly from the late 90s and early 2000s.

 Movie Extra Webfest

-The Movie Extra Webfest is an annual trailer-making event.
+The Movie Extra Webfest was an annual trailer-making event.

 The winners of the inaugural 2011 Webfest were Henry and Aaron with their series Henry & Aaron’s 7 Steps to Superstardom.

 The winner of the 2012 Webfest competition, Event Zero premiered on 22 May 2012.
 Event Zero stars actors Zoe Carides, Valentino Del Toro, Harry Pavlidis and Steve Davis.

 Movie Greats

 Movie Greats showed films from the back catalogues of the studios.
 Often there were themed months, or marathons of movies.
 Classic movies are shown on this channel, which ranges from between the 1930s up until the mid-1990s and launched 20 September 1995.
 The channel adopted the slogans "Movies that move you" and "Movies for me" from 15 November 2009.